miicTeam/miic_R_package/README.md

   <!-- badges: end -->

-This repository contains the source code for MIIC (**M**ultivariate **I**nformation based **I**nductive **C**ausation), a method based on constraint-based approaches that learns a large class of causal or non-causal graphical models from purely observational data while including the effects of unobserved latent variables.
+This repository contains the source code for MIIC (**M**ultivariate **I**nformation-based **I**nductive **C**ausation), a causal discovery method, based on information theory principles, which learns a large class of causal or non-causal graphical models from purely observational data, while including the effects of unobserved latent variables.
 Starting from a complete graph, the method iteratively removes dispensable edges, by uncovering significant information contributions from indirect paths, and assesses edge-specific confidences from randomization of available data.
 The remaining edges are then oriented based on the signature of causality in observational data.
-This approach can be applied on a wide range of datasets and provide new biological insights on regulatory networks from single cell expression data, genomic alterations during tumor development and co-evolving residues in protein structures.
-Since the version 2.0, MIIC can in addition process stationary time series to unveil temporal causal graphs.
+The recent more interpretable MIIC extension (iMIIC) further distinguishes genuine causes from putative and latent causal effects, while scaling to very large datasets (hundreds of thousands of samples).
+Since the version 2.0, MIIC also includes a temporal mode (tMIIC) to learn temporal causal graphs from stationary time series data.
+MIIC has been applied to a wide range of biological and biomedical data, such as single cell gene expression data, genomic alterations in tumors, live-cell time-lapse imaging data (CausalXtract), as well as medical records of patients.
+MIIC brings unique insights based on causal interpretation and could be used in a broad range of other data science domains (technology, climatology, economy, ...).

 ## References
 Simon F., Comes M. C., Tocci T., Dupuis L., Cabeli V., Lagrange N.,